April 2, 2026

 Single vs multi family office real estate LP

-Family office capital is still very much active in real estate.
+Neither structure is universally better.
+Pitching the wrong type costs developers three to six months of follow-up cycles that go nowhere.
 According to the PwC Family Office Deals Study, real estate rebounded to 39% of total family office investment share in the first half of 2025, its highest level since 2019.
-The capital is there.
-What changed is how it moves.
-Decision cycles are longer.
-Diligence runs deeper.
-And family offices are far more focused on who the operator is and how the deal is structured than on projected returns alone.
+The capital is available.
+What changed is how selective and structure-driven the access has become.

 This article focuses on one specific decision inside that process: whether to target a single-family office (SFO) or a multi-family office (MFO) for your LP equity raise.